The-Dev-Stuff/ac-gtw/end-to-end-flow/Notes.md

 It will create a tool for each endpoint/operation id combination in the spec.
 In this case, 3 tools will be created:
 ![img_4.png](img_4.png)

+*When you delete a target, it would delete all 3 tools associated with that target.*